Bioinformatics Research Engineer, involved in the following projects:

 This project relies on scNMT-seq and uses zebrafish as model organism.
 By coupling a methyltransferase to the polymerase-II at time t0, only active genes get methylated.
 We then compare the methylation patterns at time t1 to the RNA-seq at time t0 to get the transcriptome “from the past”.

-Tools at use: Seurat, snakemake, sequana for demultiplexing, STAR alignment, BISCUIT alignment, homemade scripts for extensive analysis of the zebrafish genome to check for biases in the methyltransferase binding sites, UCSC genome browser custom tracks. - Visium HD single cell spatial transcriptomics:
+Tools at use: Seurat, snakemake, sequana for demultiplexing, STAR alignment, BISCUIT alignment, custom scripts for extensive analysis of the zebrafish genome to check for biases in the methyltransferase binding sites, UCSC genome browser custom tracks. - Visium HD single cell spatial transcriptomics:

-Tools at use: Seurat, Scanpy, StarDist.
+Tools at use: Seurat, Scanpy, StarDist, sopa, SpatialData, AnnData.

 I also have expertise in Machine Learning which I am keen to apply to various projects.